talha131/onCrashReboot/content/Command Line/split-path-into-filename-extension.md

 ## sed for macOS user

-sed version that comes with macOS is does not support `\n`.
+sed version that comes with macOS does not support `\n`.
 You need to install `gnu-sed`

 ```bash
 brew install gnu-sed